cog/Games-Cards-ShuffleTrack/README.md

     # dribble to position between 10th from the top and 10th from the bottom
     $deck->dribble( 10, -10 );

+# GLOSSARY

+The following is not a comprehensive list of gambling terms; it is simply a list of some terms used somewhere in this module that may be useful.

+The text has been taken verbatim from The Expert at the Card Table.

+- Stock

+    That portion of the deck that contains certain cards, placed in some particular order for dealing; or certain desirable cards placed at top or bottom of the deck.

+- Run

+    To draw off one card at a time during the process of the hand shuffle.
+There is little or no difficulty in acquiring perfect ability to run the whole deck through in this manner with the utmost rapidity.
+The left thumb presses lightly on the top card, the right hand alone making the movement necessary to shuffle.

+- Break

+    A space or division held in the deck.
+While shuffling it is held at the end by the right thumb.
+It is formed under the in-jog when about to under cut for the shuffle, by pushing the in-jog card slightly upwards with the right thumb, making a space of from an eighth to a quarter of an inch wide, and holding the space, by squeezing the ends of the packet to be drawn out, between the thumb and second and third fingers.
+The use of the break during a shuffle makes it possible to throw any number of cards that are immediately above it, in one packet into the left hand, without disarranging their order.
+The break is used when not shuffling, to locate any particular card or position, and is infinitely superior to the common method of inserting the little finger.
+A break can be held firmly by a finger or thumb of either hand, and entirely concealed by the other fingers of the same hand.
+It is also the principal aid in the blind riffles and cuts.

+- Throw

+    To pass from the right hand to the left, during a shuffle, a certain number of cards in one packet, thereby retaining their order.
+A throw may be required at the beginning, during the process, or at the end of a shuffle;
+    and the packet to be thrown may be located by the jog, or break, or by both.

+- Top Card

+    The card on top of packet held in the left hand, or the original top card of the full deck, which about to be shuffled.

+- Riffle

+    The modern method of shuffling on the table by springing, the ends of two packets into each other.

+- Crimp

+    To bend one or a number of cards, so that they may be distinguished or located.

 # AUTHOR

 Jose Castro, `<cog at cpan.org>`